rwbl/domoticz-plugin-indoor-air-quality-monitor/README.md

 c.
 Button Erase - release!
 The Master Brick Blue LED is turned off indicating boot mode.
 7. The Brick Viewer shows only the Brick Tab
-8. Refresh serial port= Serial Port: /dev/ttyACMo, Fiirmware: Master (2.4.10)
+8. Refresh serial port = Serial Port: /dev/ttyACMo, Firmware: Master (2.4.10)
 9. Flash
 10. Master Brick reboots > Blue LED turns on and the Brick Viewer shows tabs Brick and Bricklets

 See next Air Quality Prototype.

 ## Air Quality Monitor Prototype
-Build the prototype by connecting the Tinkerforge building blocks (see hardware).
+Build the prototype by connecting the Tinkerforge Building Blocks (see hardware).
 Connect the Master Brick to a device running the Brick Deamon and Viewer.
-Just in a nutshell the actions taken to setup the Tinkerforge building blocks using the Tinkerforge Brick Viewer.
+Just in a nutshell the actions taken to setup the Tinkerforge Building Blocks using the Tinkerforge Brick Viewer.
 * Update the devices firmware
-* Set the WiFi master extension fixed IP address in client mode
+* Set the WiFi Master Extension fixed IP address in client mode
-* Obtain the UID's of the Tinkerforge bricklets as required by the Python plugin
+* Obtain the UID's of the Tinkerforge Bricklets as required by the Python plugin

-After setting up the Tinkerforge building blocks, reset the master brick and check if the master brick can be reached via WLAN:
+After setting up the Tinkerforge Building Blocks, reset the Master Brick and check if the Master Brick can be reached via WLAN:
 ```
 ping tf-wifi-ext-ip-address
 ```

 ## Domoticz Web UI's
-Open windows Domoticz Setup > Hardware, Domoticz Setup > Log, Domoticz Setup > Devices This is required to add the new hardware with its device and monitor if the plugin code is running without errors.
+Open windows Domoticz GUI Setup > Hardware, Domoticz GUI Setup > Log, Domoticz GUI Setup > Devices This is required to add the new hardware with its device and monitor if the plugin code is running without errors.

 ## Create folder
 ```
-cd /home/pi/domoticz/plugins/airqualitymonitor
+cd /home/pi/domoticz/plugins/indoorairqualitymonitor
 ```

 ## Create the plugin
-The plugin has a mandatory filename **plugin.py** located in the plugin folder /home/pi/domoticz/plugins/airqualitymonitor.
+The plugin has a mandatory filename **plugin.py** located in the plugin folder /home/pi/domoticz/plugins/indoorairqualitymonitor.
 For Python development Thonny, running on a Windows 10 device, is used.

 Lookup for details in the source code **plugin.py** (well documented).